 Bank address: Barclays Bank PLC; 1 Churchill Place; London; E14 5HP; United Kingdom.

-More information in HMRC website.
+More information in about tax payments is available in HMRC website.

 UK VAT refunds